What is misconduct?

 If you're not sure about the best approach for tackling particular conduct by an employee, get a quick view from an expert.

-Our Speak To A Lawyer service is designed to help with these kinds of questions.
+Our Speak to an Adviser service is designed to help with these kinds of questions.

 The disciplinary policy: your starting resource for misconduct by employees